AdamBoley/Viscosity-Calculator/README.md

 The [Am I Responsive](http://ami.responsivedesign.is/#) site was used to generate the previews of the site as it appears on multiple devices.

 [The WebAIM color contrast checker](https://webaim.org/resources/contrastchecker/) was used to confirm the contrast between the light-blue background colour and the black text.

+The Lighthouse testing function provided [this link to a web.dev page](https://web.dev/link-text/?utm_source=lighthouse&utm_medium=devtools) that discusses non-descriptive text in hyperlinks.
+This was used to improve the text in the project's hyperlinks.

 ## Acknowledgements